charithe/durationcheck/README.md

 Duration Check
 ===============

-A Go linter that detects cases where two `time.Duration` values are being multiplied in possibly erroneous ways.
+A Go linter to detect cases where two `time.Duration` values are being multiplied in possibly erroneous ways.

 For example, consider the following snippet: